We want security and we want to know that what our mum wanted will be done.

 Our cameraman Pete caused quite a stir on the show this morning.

 He experienced life in front of the camera after joining in a seemingly innocent chat about Leicester City's Premiership win.
 Little did he know, he would set Twitter alight with thousands of women queuing up to compliment him on his good looks... cue the hashtag #DatePete!

-We want to hear your thoughts about anything and everything we talk about on This Morning.
+We want to hear from you about anything we're talking about on today's show.

 We look forward to hearing from you!

 Want to know who's who in the Kardashians or how to cook Camembert in a car?
 Just ask James Martin, who presented Friday's show alongside Ruth, and picked up a few useful things on his first day as part of the TM family!